dustinpfister/blog_posts/_posts/lodash_isarray.md

 ### 1.2 - The lodash is array like method

 There is the  also the [lodash is array like method](/2020/08/01/lodash_isarraylike) that will not just return true of arrays, but also any object that is formated like an array in terms of the own properties of the object.
 For example I can just create an object with the object literal syntax and then just start adding public keys that are numbers rather than names.
 I will then want to add a length property to this object that is the value that will be used to set the max number of elements for the array, or array like object rather.
+For this I can use the [Object define property method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) to make it so the length property will not be enumerable, and I can use the [object keys method](/2018/12/15/js-object-keys/) to get a count of the number of public keys when setting the value for this length property.

 When I pass a reference to this kind of array like object to the lodash is array method the result is false, but when I pass it to the lodash is array like method as one would expect the result is true.